 I'm not sure I can complete the Minor, but I'm still interested in the Blum Center.
 What are my options?

-• For more information about how to get involved with the Blum Center, please visit our website (www.blumcenter.ucsb.edu) or contact the Blum Center Academic Coordinator, Joanne Nowak.
+For ore information about how to get involved with the Blum Center, please visit our website (www.blumcenter.ucsb.edu) or contact the Blum Center assistant director Dr. Kashia Arnold

 CONTACT US!